Cheapest Car Insurance Companies in Georgia (2023)

 In Georgia, the average price of car insurance is 12% lower for married drivers than it is for those who are single.

-Married drivers get cheaper rates on car insurance, because insurance companies view them as less likely to be involved in an accident than single drivers.
+Married drivers get cheaper rates on car insurance, because insurance companies view them as less likely to be involved in an accident than unmarried individuals.

 Georgia Farm Bureau and Auto-Owners offer the cheapest car insurance to married drivers, charging rates that average $118 a month and $129 a month, respectively.